ylzhou/ylzhou.github.io/_pages/about.md

 ---

 ## Recent News
 * Open PhD position in efficient monitoring of event-based systems for security and privacy violations (Deadline June 30).
-Click [here](https://employment.ku.dk/phd/?show=151919) for more information.
+Click [here](https://employment.ku.dk/phd/?show=151919) for more information and to apply.
 * See our [report about EDBT/ICDT 2020](https://cacm.acm.org/blogs/blog-cacm/244379-holding-a-conference-online-and-live-due-to-covid-19/fulltext) posted on Blog@CACM.
 * Appointed as [Professor of Large-Scale Data Management Systems](https://di.ku.dk/english/news/2020/yongluan-zhou-professor-english/).
 * New project funded by [Independent Research Fund Denmark](https://dff.dk/en): "PAPRiCaS: Programming technology foundations for Accountability, Privacy-by-design & Robustness in Context-aware Systems".
 A PhD position will be available.
 Please contact me for more details if you are interested.